At3nas/yt-mp3-downloader/README.md

 # Project
-Simple mobile app that allows you to download music from YouTube
+Simple app that allows you to download music from YouTube videos, made in Python with Kivy

 ## Dependencies
 * kivy